Brighton Early Music Festival Trainee Scheme

 Key points about the scheme

-- Download full details of the 2023 Graduate Trainee scheme
+• Download full details of the 2024 Graduate Trainee scheme for reference

 The scheme explained

-BREMF Trainees commit to around 8hrs per week of computer based work from home as well as attending at least 5 Festival events in Brighton between 16 September and 28 October.
+BREMF Trainees commit to around 8hrs per week of computer based work from home as well as attending at least 5 Festival events in Brighton in September and October.
 We aim for all trainees to gain experience in marketing, project management, production, and event management

 The BREMF Festival Trainee programme offers experience and training, as well as support with job applications including interview advice and references.
 As the trainees commitment to BREMF is part time, arranged flexibly to suit your schedule, plus weekends and evenings at Festival events, a Festival Traineeship is easily compatible with other paid work, and accessible to those who can’t afford to take on a full-time internship.
 Travel expenses and a meal allowance are provided for event days.